ChronoInferna/commandlinelab/README.md

    This takes advantage of the `echo` command, which prints text to the terminal, and the `>` operator, which redirects that output to a file.

 > [!NOTE]
 > You can try creating the file with `touch README.txt` first, then using a text editor like `nano` or `vim` to edit it.

-9. View the contents of `README.txt`:
+8. View the contents of `README.txt`:

    ```bash
    cat README.txt
    ```

-   The `cat` command displays the contents of a file in the terminal.
+   The `cat` command displays the contents of a file in the terminal. `cat` stands for concatenate, and can also be used for other things!

-10. Copy `README.txt` to `notes/README_copy.txt`:
+9. Copy `README.txt` to `notes/README_copy.txt`:

     ```bash
     cp README.txt notes/README_copy.txt
     ```

-    The `cp` command copies files or directories.
+    The `cp` (copy) command copies files or directories.

-11. Move `README.md` to `notes/README.md`:
+10. Move `README.txt` to `notes/README.txt`:

     ```bash
-    mv README.md notes/README.md
+    mv README.txt notes
     ```

-    The `mv` command moves files or directories.
+    The `mv` (move) command moves files or directories.
 It can also be used to rename files.

-12. Delete the `delete_later` directory:
+11. Delete the `delete_later` directory:

     ```bash
     rm -r delete_later
     ```

-    The `rm` command removes files or directories.
+    The `rm` (remove) command removes files or directories.
 The `-r` flag is used to remove directories and their contents recursively.

+Congratulations!
+You have just learned how to use the command line!
+Now for a little bit more...

 ---